szabgab/slides/python/exceptions.md

 {i: ZeroDivisionError}

 {aside}
-Running this code will the ZeroDivisionError exception, but it will die with a IOError exception.
+Running this code will the ZeroDivisionError exception, but it will die with a FileNotFoundError exception.
 {/aside}

 ![](examples/exceptions/handle_divide_by_zero.py)